A vanishing theorem for tautological classes of aspherical manifolds: Examples and questions

 is a rational equivalence as its fibre $\B(\Z/n)$ is rationally contractible.
 From the commutative diagram

 and the fact that the right vertical map induces an isomorphism in rational cohomology we conclude the claim. \end{proof}

-To obtain (iii), let $K \subseteq \Gamma$ be a finite index subgroup with $K \in \IKP$ and $g \in \Gamma$ a central element of infinite order.
+To obtain (ii), let $K \subseteq \Gamma$ be a finite index subgroup with $K \in \IKP$ and $g \in \Gamma$ a central element of infinite order.
 Since $K$ has finite index in $\Gamma$ it follows that there exists an $n$ such that $g^n$ lies in $K$, and thus is a central element of infinite order in $K$.
 Therefore by assumption the composite

 has non-trivial kernel.
 Now, the map $\B K \to \B\Gamma$ has finite, discrete homotopy fibres, so the second map in the composite is injective.
-The claim proven earlier now gives the desired conclusion. \end{proof}
+It thus follows that $\rho(g^n)$ has non-trivial kernel on rational cohomology, so by the above (verified) claim, so does $\rho(g)$.
+Hence $\Gamma$ lies in $\IKP$. \end{proof}

 \begin{Rmk} Let $M$ be an aspherical manifold of dimension at least $5$ satisfying the block Borel conjecture and $\Gamma$ be its fundamental group.
 Suppose the conjecture is true rationally for $M$ and that $\Out(\Gamma)$ has finite rational cohomological dimension.
 Then it follows easily from the Serre spectral sequence for the fibration